Advancing Racial Equity in the North Coast Region

 Welcome to the North Coast Water Board's Racial Equity Initiative Site

 The North Coast Regional Water Quality Control Board adopted a Racial Equity Resolution on February 2, 2023.
 Staff is now preparing a Racial Equity Action Plan and is currently in the planning process.
-Please sign-up for our Racial Equity email list to keep informed of Action Plan developments.
+Please refer to this document for 1) a history of our Racial Equity Initiative, 2) goals of the Racial Equity Action Plan, and 3) a description of preliminary draft actions for your consideration.
+You may sign-up for our Racial Equity email list to keep informed of Action Plan developments.

 Call to Action

 Racial equity is a priority for the North Coast Regional Water Quality Control Board.
 We are working toward a future where we equitably implement our mission to preserve, enhance, and restore the quality of California’s water resources and drinking water for the protection of the environment, public health, and all beneficial uses, and to ensure proper water resource allocation and efficient use for the benefit of present and future generations.
 We envision a California where: